Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 - Combine the wet and dry ingredients into a thick dough.

-- Roll the dough onto a floured surface and knead it for about 30 seconds and form it into a nice, smooth ball of dough.
+- Roll the dough onto a floured surface knead it for about 30 seconds and form it into a nice, smooth ball of dough.
 Wrap it in plastic wrap and chill it for at least 30 minutes.
+60 minutes is best.

-- After 30 minutes, remove and unwrap the cookie dough.
-Roll it out onto a very well-floured surface (I used almond flour).
+- After 60 minutes, remove and unwrap the cookie dough.
+Roll it out onto a very well-floured surface.
 Grab your favorite cookie cutter shapes and dip the cookie cutter in more almond flour then press the cookie cutter into the dough.
 Carefully transfer the cut-out cookies to a baking sheet lined with parchment paper.
+We used these mini spatulas.

-- Bake at 350 degrees F for 9-11 minutes, until the edges start to get nice and golden brown.
+- Bake the cookies at 350° F for 9-11 minutes, until the edges start to get nice and golden brown.
 Remove the cookies from the oven and let them cool for a few minutes then transfer them to a cooling rack.

-- Mix up the icing (that is not sugar-free) by combining powdered sugar with milk or water.
+- Mix up the icing by combining powdered sugar with milk or water in a medium bowl.

-- Let the cookies cool for at least 30 minutes and ice and decorate them as you like.
+- Let the cookies cool for at least 20 minutes ice and decorate them as you like.

 Making the icing